openPMD/openPMD-standard/EXT_BeamPhysics.md

   - Type: Optional 3-vector *(float)*
   - Description: (`Vx`, `Vy`, `Vz`) velocity vector.

-- `weighting/`
+- `weight/`
     - Type: Optional *(float)*
-    - Description: If macro-particles are being simulated, the `weighting` is the the total charge or total number of the collection of particles that a macro-particle represents.
+    - Description: If macro-particles are being simulated, the `weight` is the total charge of a macro-particle or the total number of particles that a macro-particle represents.
 Also see `charge`.

 Non Per-Particle Records of the `Particle Root Group`